AdobeDocs/dynamic-media-classic.en/help/using/creating-image-maps.md

 By default, the URL template includes a proprietary Adobe Dynamic Media Classic JavaScript handler called `loadProduct` that opens a new window with the URL destination.
 However, you can use any JavaScript code to replace this JavaScript handler or use one of the following Adobe Dynamic Media Classic handlers:

-* `loadProductCW`: Displays the URL target specified in the URL column in the current window.
+* `loadProductCW`: Displays the URL target specified in the URL column within the current window.
 This handler is primarily for eCatalogs that are integrated into a page within a website.

-* `loadProductPW`: Displays the URL target specified in the URL column in the parent window (the page that opened the current one).
+* `loadProductPW`: Displays the URL target specified in the URL column within the parent window (the page that opened the current one).
 The current window remains open, but the parent window changes to display the URL target.

   >[!NOTE]
   >